smadi0x86/hybridAD/hybridSetup/README.md

 - `/bicep-scripts`: Contains Bicep templates for deploying infrastructure resources like the virtual network and servers.
 - `/powershell-scripts`: Contains PowerShell scripts for configuring Active Directory and managing users.
 - `/IDFix`: Contains the IDFix tool for synchronizing on-premises Active Directory with Entra ID.
+- `/hybridTools`: Contains utilities that interact with on-premises Active Directory configured as a hybrid setup.

 ## Setup Instructions